zkteco-home/redis-windows/README.md

+#Redis 7.0 is coming soon...

 # Redis 6.2.6 for Windows

 - It is an unofficial version of Redis for Windows X64 system
 - You can find the release of **Redis for Windows** on [releases page](https://github.com/zkteco-india/redis/releases).
 Please test it and [report any issues](https://github.com/zkteco-india/redis/wiki/Submitting-an-Issue), thanks in advance!

+If you want to know more, this is a list of selected starting points:

+Introduction to Redis data types. https://redis.io/topics/data-types-intro Try Redis directly inside your browser. https://try.redis.io The full list of Redis commands. https://redis.io/commands There is much more inside the official Redis documentation. https://redis.io/documentation

 ## DISCLAIMER